Makes 8 servings (2 & 1/2 tablespoons per serve)

 Bet you didn't think traditional low FODMAP hummus was possible?
 Well, this low FODMAP recipe is going to blow your mind!
 We recapture the garlic flavour by using low FODMAP garlic infused oil and a safe serve of tahini gives this recipe that authentic hummus flavour.
 Also the trick to ultra silky smooth hummus is to whip your tahini first and spend a few minutes shelling your chickpeas before you use them.

-Low FODMAP Note On Tahini & Chickpeas: According to Monash University canned chickpeas are low FODMAP in 1/4 cup (42g) serves.
+Low FODMAP Note On Chickpeas: According to Monash University canned chickpeas are low FODMAP in 1/4 cup (42g) serves.
 This is because the oligosaccharides in the chickpeas leach in the water, lowering the FODMAP content of the chickpeas.
 Just make sure you wash and drain them well before using.
-Tahini is low FODMAP in 1 tablespoon serves before becoming high FODMAP at 2 tablespoon serves.
-This recipe uses 2 tablespoons of tahini, which means when you divide the recipe by 8 serves, the tahini is well within low FODMAP limits (1.5 teaspoons per serve).
+The chickpeas are within low FODMAP guidelines when you divide the recipe into 8 servings.

 SERVES 8 (2 & 1/2 tablespoons per serve)